-Trade receivables consist of large number of customers, in order to mitigate the risk of financial loss from defaulters, the Company has an ongoing credit evaluation process in respect of customers who are allowed credit period.
-In respect of walk-in customers the Company does not allow any credit period and therefore, is not exposed to any credit risk.
-In general, it is presumed that credit risk has significantly increased since initial recognition if the payments are more than 90 days past due.
+Trade receivables consist of large number of customers.
+In order to mitigate the risk of financial loss from defaulters, the Company has an ongoing credit evaluation process in respect of customers who are allowed credit period.
+In respect of walk-in customers the Company does not allow any credit period and therefore, is not exposed to any credit risk, in general, it is presumed that credit risk has significantly increased since initial recognition if the payments are more than 90 days past due.
 The Company has a policy to provide for specific receivables which are overdue for a period over 180 days.
-On account of adoption of Ind AS 109, the Company also uses expected credit loss model to assess the impairment loss or reversal thereof.
+On account of adoption of Ind AS 109, the Company also uses expected credit loss model to assess the impairment

-,

-Reconciliation of loss allowance provision - Trade receivables , As at 31st March 2023 As at 31st March 2022
+Reconciliation of loss allowance provision - Trade receivables

 Loss allowance at the beginning of the year

-Change in allowance during the period/year -
+Change in allowance during the period/year

-Loss allowance at the end of the period/year -
+Loss allowance at the end of the period/year

-(b) Cash & Cash equivalents: The Company maintains exposure in Cash and cash equivalents.
+(b) Cash & Cash equivalents :

+The Company maintains exposure in Cash and cash equivalents.
 Investments of surplus are made within assigned credit limits with approved counterparties who meet the threshold requirements with respect to ratings, financial strength, credit spreads etc. Counterparty credit limits are set to minimize concentration risk and are reviewed on a periodic basis.

-Reconciliation of allowance for credit impaired - Other financial assets As at 31st March 2023 As at 31st March 2022
+Reconciliation of allowance for credit impaired - Other financial assets

+31st March 2024 31st March 2023

+31st March 2024 31st March 2023

-Loss allowance at the beginning •
+Loss allowance at the beginning

-Allowance for expected credit loss(nai)
+Allowance for expected credit loss(net)

-Loss allowance at the end - -
+Loss allowance at the end

-NAME OF TAXABLE PARTY OF TAXABLE PARTY OF TAXABLE PARTY OF TAXABLE PARTY.

-(8) Liquidity risk
+(B) Liquidity risk

-(a) Liquidity risk that the Company may not be able to meet its obligations associated with its financial liabilities.
+(8) Liquidity risk implies that the Company may not be able to meet its obligations associated with its financial liabilities.
 The Company manages its liquidity risk on the basis of the business plan that ensures that the funds required for financing the business operations and meeting financial liabilities are available in a timely manner and in the currency required at optimal costs.
 The management regularly monitors rolling forecasts of the Company's liquidity position to ensure it has sufficient cash on an ongoing basis to meet operational fund requirements.